avlk/toy-coding-agent/scripts/research.md

 **IMPORTANT:**
 - You MUST use the url_context tool to fetch each URL provided
-- Be specific and precise - include actual values, tables, and formulas, not just descriptions
+- Be specific and precise - include actual values, formulas, and complete data structures
-- If a URL contains a data table or mapping, reproduce it COMPLETELY with every single entry
-- The coder is writing code from scratch and needs complete reference data
+- The coder cannot access the URLs and needs complete, ready-to-use reference data
 - Focus only on information relevant to the coding task